 Toledo is a large city located in the state of Ohio.
 With a population of 272,779 people and 100 constituent neighborhoods, Toledo is the fourth largest community in Ohio.

 Unlike some cities, Toledo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Toledo are a mix of both white- and blue-collar jobs.
 Overall, Toledo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Toledo who work in office and administrative support (12.22%), sales jobs (9.52%), and food service (7.99%).

-In terms of college education, Toledo is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Toledo have a bachelor's degree or advanced degree.
+The percentage of adults in Toledo who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in Toledo have a bachelor's degree or advanced degree.

 The per capita income in Toledo in 2018 was $22,438, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $89,752 for a family of four.
 However, Toledo contains both very wealthy and poor people as well.